Synthird/Negate-decimal/README.md

 ### negateDecimal.negateFloat(float decimalFloat) | Returns a float

-Converts a positive float into a negative float and vice versa.
+Returns a positive float that is converted into a negative float and vice versa.

 ```Java
 negateDecimal.negateFloat(6.0f); // Returns -6.0 as a float.